Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 Clearly there are data quality issues since we would not expect any patients with Type 2 diabetes to be diagnosed in their year of birth.
 Subsequent analysis ignored diabetes codes in the year of birth for those with Type 2 diabetes, using the next code/high HbA1c/prescription for glucose-lowering medication.
 This constitutes only 0.3% of those with Type 2 diabetes.

+&nbsp;

-#### Rule 2: Clinicians should check diabetes diagnoses before or in the year of birth, especially for those with Type 2 diabetes, although this is expected to affect <1% of the cohort.
+🔴 **Rule 2: Clinicians should check diabetes diagnoses before or in the year of birth, especially for those with Type 2 diabetes, although this is expected to affect <1% of the cohort.
 Diagnoses which are incorrectly coded as being in/before the year of birth will reduce the age of diagnosis compared to the actual value, and therefore increase the probability of having MODY in the MODY calculator, or of having Type 1 diabetes in the T1DT2D calculator.
 Clinicians can therefore just look at individuals with diagnoses in the year of birth who are diagnosed with Type 1 or Type 2 diabetes and have been flagged as being high MODY risk, or with Type 2 who have been flagged as having high Type 1 diabetes risk.

 &nbsp;